sailfish009/bsdf/README.md

 checksums, and can be resized.

-Via an efficient extension mechanism, other data types (including custom ones), can be serialized based on the aforementioned types.
-Standard [extensions](EXTENSIONS.md) are available for common data types, such as nd-arrays.
+Via an efficient extension mechanism, other data types (including custom ones), can be serialized.
+Standard [extensions](EXTENSIONS.md) for common data types work out of the box, such as nd-arrays and complex numbers.

-BSDF is a binary format; by giving up on human readability, we were able to make BSDF simple, compact and fast.
+BSDF is a binary format; by giving up on human readability, BSDF can be simple, compact and fast.
 See the [full specification](SPEC.md), or how it [compares](COMPARISON.md) to other formats.

 ## Status

-Things are taking shape quickly, but at this point I still take the right to change the spec without notice (e.g. #9).
+Things are taking shape quickly, but at this point I still take the right to change the spec without notice.
 Once I've collected some initial feedback, the spec will be stable (before 2018 at the latest).
-There are a few tasks left (#7) before I'll shout about BSDF from rooftops.
+There are a few tasks left (#7) before I'll shout about BSDF from the rooftops.

 ## Implementations

+BSDF is currently available for the following languages:

 * The [Python](python) implementation in the form of [bsdf.py](python/bsdf.py).
 * The [lite Python](python_lite) implementation in the form of [bsdf_lite.py](python_lite/bsdf_lite.py).